Practical Advice for Choosing Your Nursing Specialty

 Nurses work in every corner of the earth.
 They can be found walking the halls of big city hospitals, suburban urgent care facilities, and just about any doctor’s office and clinic in rural towns in between.
 Even in the same facility, nurses work in a variety of fields, with every kind of patient, which is why so many nurses decide to choose a specialty.

 At Joyce, our registered nurse program in Draper prepares nursing students to work as generalists, in a variety of settings — a foundation upon which any specialty may be built.
-Online students in our RN-BSN degree completion program graduate with a holistic nursing specialty, again prepared for a variety of work.
+Online students in our RN to BSN degree completion program graduate with a holistic nursing specialty, again prepared for a variety of work.
 If you’re wondering what nursing specialty to pursue yourself, consider the following questions as you think about your options.

 Why you decided to become a nurse?